Ahmed-Debbiche007/Elasticsearch-Docker/README.md

     Its value isn't used by any core component, but [extensions](#how-to-enable-the-provided-extensions) use it to connect to Elasticsearch.

-    > **Note**
-    > In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or
-    > prefer to create your own roles and users to authenticate these services, it is safe to remove the
-    > `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.

-    Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

-    Replace the password of the `kibana_system` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Kibana configuration file (`kibana/config/kibana.yml`).

-    See the [Configuration](#configuration) section below for more information about these configuration files.

-1. Restart Logstash and Kibana to re-connect to Elasticsearch using the new passwords
+1. Restart and Kibana to re-connect to Elasticsearch using the new passwords

     ```console
-    $ docker-compose up -d logstash kibana
+    $ docker-compose up -d kibana
     ```

 > **Note**